vpavlenko/triplog/README.md

     Triplog: starting new trip at 03.07.2013 19:03

     00:00
-    Start writing an example for TripLog
+    First minute of example for TripLog.
+    Press Enter two times to start a new paragraph.

     00:06
     Six minutes are already over.